-A international student advisor is available to assist international students in making adjustments to life in this country and on campus, including assisting them with visa information, obtaining a social security number, facilitating work study on campus, etc. International students seeking personal support are encouraged to meet with the international student advisor or the professional counseling services provided by the college (see page 74-76).
+An international student advisor is available to assist international students in making adjustments to life in this country and on campus, including assisting them with visa information, obtaining a social security number, facilitating work study on campus, etc. International students seeking personal support are encouraged to meet with the international student advisor or the professional counseling services provided by the college (see Personal Counseling section).